[The law stated in this post is valid from 27th July 2017 with an update made in this post with effect from 6th March 2019]

 On 27th July 2017, Ministry of Corporate Affairs published a notification in Official Gazette of India amending the rules relating to shifting of registered office of a company from jurisdiction of its present registrar of companies to another registrar of companies.
-The Companies (Incorporation) Second Amendment Rules, 2017 came into effect from date of publication.
-In this post, we will discuss shifting of registered office of a company to another state of union territory.
+The Companies (Incorporation) Second Amendment Rules, 2017 came into effect from the date of publication.
+In this post, we will discuss the shifting of registered office of a company to another state or the union territory.

 Rule 30 of the companies (Incorporation) Rules, 2014 as amended by the Companies (Incorporation) Third Amendment Rules, 2016 has been discussed earlier here and here.
 This amendment by substituting present Rule 30 with a new one, have many minor but significant changes.